qeeqbox/social-analyzer/README.md

 Make sure to download this tool from GitHub - (ONLY) ⚠️

 ## Updates
+- (Request) Added detection level to python & NodeJS cli
+- (Request) Added GetUserProfilesFast to python & NodeJS cli
 - (Request) Added GetUserProfilesFast (This option will bring the profile regardless if detected or not)
 - Optimized slow scan & fast scan
 - Added Windows support
-- Added detection levels
-- Added dynamic language detections for profiles

 ## Security Testing